 For those that haven't travelled much, will be travelling in the near future or have just started their round the world adventure, this is for you to learn the 'rules' for backpackers in hostel or general hostel etiquette.
 For those who are avid travellers you will probably agree with most of these.
-We've all met these people.
+We've all met these people on our travels.

 Adhering to the above 'rules' will prevent you from being 'that guy'!
 There are many more "unspoken rules" for general hostel etiquette, these rules are not usually posted on a wall or given out when you check in, but are something that all backpackers should really know (seriously, why aren't the above just common sense?).
 Or maybe the hostels should hand the unspoken rules of general hostel etiquette out to everyone... what do you think?

 Happy travels everyone!